Ma-Loo/Data-analysis/README.md

 - compare the special networking data (VRF's naumber and region) from json file (generated from JS portal).
 If there is no json file it will convert it from xls(x) to json;

 # OpenVPN automation
-the script get number of the persons, their city and names as input.
-Then automaticly creates the keys and certificates, password and login
+The script get number of the persons, their city and names as input.
+Then automaticly creates the keys and certificates, password and login.
+The script should be issued in easy-rsa directory like that: "source ./vars && pyhton3.6 script.py"